Rangers vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Rangers Recent Betting Performance

-- In four games as the underdog over the last 10 matchups, the Rangers have a record of 1-3.
+- The Rangers have played as the favorite in six of their past 10 games and have gone 2-4 in those contests.

-- In their previous 10 matchups with a total posted by oddsmakers, the Rangers and their foes are 5-3-2 when it comes to hitting the over.
+- In their last 10 games with a total, the Rangers and their opponents have failed to hit the over six times.

 Discover More About This Game